 A home office in a garden room should be designed for use all year round.
 If it is a space that you will be working in permanently you don’t want to be demotivated by the idea of walking to the bottom of the garden in bad weather.
 Chances are, you will need to divert services from your house to be able to work in the space.

-Think about heating options like underfloor-heating or radiators.
-Underfloor-heating is a practical and cost effective way of heating a small space and should be easy to install in a new structure without taking up valuable wall space.
+Think about heating options like underfloor heating or radiators.
+Underfloor heating is a practical and cost effective way of heating a small space and should be easy to install in a new structure without taking up valuable wall space.
 Alternatively, radiators are a good solution if you have wall space to spare.

 You will need to consult an electrician when it comes to powering your garden office.
-Not only should you think about where you should run insulated cabling through your garden, but you will need to consider where you want to install power points and lighting in the structure itself.
+Not only should you think about where you should run insulated cabling through your garden, but you will also need to consider where you want to install power points and lighting in the structure itself.

-Draw a scale floor plan of your office on squared paper and plot where the important furniture, like your desk, reading chair or workstation will sit.
+Draw a scale floor plan of your home office on squared paper and plot where the important furniture, like your desk, reading chair or workstation will sit.
 Make sure these points have enough plug sockets to service everything that you need to work with.

 Good lighting is also known to improve productivity, so make sure your garden office is well lit.
 In work areas, incorporate task lighting to light the space directly.
 Having a series of spotlights in the roof will ensure that the space is properly lit.
 If you’re going for a more relaxed work space, use a combination of table and floor lamps.

-Extending to create a home office
+Create a home office extension

 Factoring a home office into an extension design is far easier than building an external garden office as you are already closer to your power and heat supplies.
 You should discuss these elements with your architect when you are planning the project from the start.

 A new factor to consider is acoustics, especially within a busy household.
-To minimise distraction, place your office away from loud spaces like the living room, or insulate the room against sound as best you can.
+To minimize distraction, place your office away from loud spaces like the living room, or insulate the room against sound as best you can.

 lf your office has a lot of glazing, ensure blinds are installed to regulate natural lighting, shade and temperature.
 Extensions tend to be cooler than the rest of the house, so investing in underfloor heating might also be a viable solution to keep the area warm without installing radiators, which can encroach on space.

-If you can’t add a new office, being creative with existing space might be the solution.
+If you can’t add a new home office, being creative with existing small space might be the solution.
 Hallways and landings that are often thought of as being unusable can actually be a perfect place to create a small home office.

 If you have a small nook under the stairs, a hallway or even the living room, it could be suitable to neatly fit a small desk and a chair without it encroaching on the space itself.
-The trick here is to use a style of furniture that blends in with the rest of the room, so that it doesn’t ruin the overall room.